 Thank you Diane for sharing your recipe with me and for being such a light in our family.
 And special thanks to Cole Wilson for the beautiful film photography that represents this special recipe so well.

-A simple breakfast recipe for Whole Wheat Dutch Baby Pancakes with fruit.
+Whole Wheat Dutch Baby Pancakes Recipe

 - 1 tablespoon butter

 - 1/2 cup milk